ahmedsrizk95/ahmedsamir.github.io/_posts/2024-09-14-Naturally-Fractured-Reservoirs.md

 # Modelling of Naturally Fractured Reservoir
 Here we will explain the modeling of naturally fractured reservoirs in simple words.
+What is unique about this blog is that it will briefly and to-the-point explain each model, then mention it is areas of applications and the most important is to clearly mention the limitations of each model.

 ### NFRs models
 The models of naturally fractured reservoirs in the literature can be categorized into the following three main categories: